electron/rfcs/text/0017-shared-texture.md

   const imported = sharedTexture.importSharedTexture({
       textureInfo: texture.textureInfo,
       // This will be called when all references of the imported shared
       // texture are released.
-When this get called, you can safely release
+When this is called, you can safely release
       // the source native texture.
       allReferenceReleased() {
-        // All reference are released, release the source texture. texture.release()
+        // All references are released, release the source texture. texture.release()
       }
   });

-  // Use util method to transfer to renderer process
+  // Use the util method to transfer to the renderer process
-  // This has a timeout to prevent your renderer is dead or did not
+  // This has a timeout to prevent your renderer being dead or not having
-  // register receiver with `sharedTexture.setSharedTextureReceiver`.
+  // registered receiver with `sharedTexture.setSharedTextureReceiver`.
   await sharedTexture.sendSharedTexture({
     webContents: win.webContents,
     importedSharedTexture: imported
   });

-  // You can release here as we're done using it at main process.
+  // You can release here as we're done using it in the main process.
   // The receiver will need to call `release()` at the end of their usage.
   // The underlying resource will keep alive until all holders called
-  // `release()`, and they are managed automatically to see if all
+  // `release()`, and references are managed automatically to track when all
   // holders are released.
   imported.release();
 });